 - Carton loading:

 Flat cartons are stored in an extended carton magazine.
-Upon receiving s signal of the presence of a “good” bottle on the infeed conveyor, a carton is erected into individual carton pockets.
+Upon receiving a signal of the presence of a “good” bottle on the infeed conveyor, a carton is erected into individual carton pockets.

 - Leaflet inserting (optional) :

-A Leaflet is being placed on top of the open carton, and it will later on be pushed in the carton by the product itself in a c-fold style.
+A Leaflet is being placed on top of the open carton, and it will, later on, be pushed into the carton by the product itself in a c-fold style.

 Bottles coming in on a conveyor will then enter into the bottle loading station where a gripper will positively pick up a bottle and gently place it into the erected carton.